 Georgia's revenge porn statute was passed in 2014.
-Revenge porn is also known as nonconsensual pornography, which is the distribution of sexually graphic images of individuals without their consent.
+Revenge porn is also known as non-consensual pornography, which is the distribution of sexually graphic images of individuals without their consent.
 Victims of revenge porn have been threatened with sexual assault, stalked, harassed, or lost their jobs.
 The use of non-consensual pornography can be a form of control in a domestic violence situation - a victim of domestic violence may be compelled to stay in the relationship or avoid reporting abuse due to the threat to expose explicit photographs or videos.
 Non-consensual pornography is a form of sexual abuse and an invasion of privacy.
 As set forth in 16-11-90 (b): A person violates this Code section if he or she, knowing the content of a transmission or post, knowingly and without the consent of the depicted person:

-(1) Electronically transmits or posts, in one or more transmissions or posts, a photograph or video which depicts nudity or sexually explicit conduct of an adult when the transmission or post is harassment or causes financial loss to the depicted person and serves no legitimate purpose to the depicted person; or

-(2) Causes the electronic transmission or posting, in one or more transmissions or posts, of a photograph or video which depicts nudity or sexually explicit conduct of an adult when the transmission or post is harassment or causes financial loss to the depicted person and serves no legitimate purpose to the depicted person.
+- (1) Electronically transmits or posts, in one or more transmissions or posts, a photograph or video which depicts nudity or sexually explicit conduct of an adult, including a falsely created videographic or still image, when the transmission or post is harassment or causes financial loss to the depicted person, serves no legitimate purpose to the depicted person, and is transmitted or posted: - (A) To a website, peer-to-peer file-sharing site, thumbnail gallery, movie gallery post, linked list, live webcam, web page, or message board that advertises or promotes its service as showing, previewing, or distributing sexually explicit conduct; or - (B) Via any other electronic means that does not fall within subparagraph (A) of this paragraph; or - (2) Causes the electronic transmission or posting, in one or more transmissions or posts, of a photograph or video which depicts nudity or sexually explicit conduct of an adult, including a falsely created videographic or still image, when the transmission or post is harassment or causes financial loss to the depicted person, serves no legitimate purpose to the depicted person, and is transmitted or posted:

-SB 337 which went into effect August 2020, revises the statute to include falsely created video or still images of other persons.
+- (A) To a website, peer-to-peer file-sharing site, thumbnail gallery, movie gallery post, linked list, live webcam, web page, or message board that advertises or promotes its service as showing, previewing, or distributing sexually explicit conduct; or - (B) Via any other electronic means that does not fall within subparagraph (A) of this paragraph.